 - Fruits, not just juice: bananas, berries, oranges, kiwis, strawberries, melons, tangerines, and limes

 Remember that not all diets are for losing weight.
-Some are simply simply meant for you to live a healthier life, free of pain and discomfort.
+Furthermore, some are simply simply meant for you to live a healthier life, free of pain and discomfort.
 Therefore, the FODMAP diet will be advantageous in alleviating the symptomatology of inflammatory gastrointestinal diseases.